As a parent or caregiver, you’re likely hypersensitive to every little thing related to your child.

 - Lack of balance and coordination

-- Experiences delays learning to walk
+- Experience delays learning to walk

 - Trouble with fine motor skills, such as buttoning a shirt